el-milly/EasyTcpServer-learning-/README.md

 First of all, you must to install gcc library
 Then you should compile code - gcc tcp_server.c -o tcp_server.o Then you can run code - ./tcp_server.o

+p.s it doesn't work with Windows and MacOS